 In this area you’ll find many clubs and bars, with live music blaring, buskers on the streets and the opportunity to soak up some of the swinging sixties vibe.
 There’s a John Lenon tribute statue, wall murals and the recently added Cilla Black statue (unveiled in 2017).

-I’m writing a full guide to eating and drinking in Liverpool, but for now here is a list of the fantastic places we found.
+I’ve written a full guide to eating and drinking in Liverpool for the weekend, but for now here is a list of the fantastic places we found.
 The food and drink scene in Liverpool is simply incredible, and I’m keen to return just for another foodie trip!

 - Moose Coffee – an insane brunch location with an America/Canadian flair.
 Think pancakes, think waffles and think eggs.
 And then think some more.